GiuffreLab/awx-operator/README.md

 kubectl apply -f awx-resources.yaml
 ```

-**Note**: the above command creates an `awx` namespace and deploys awx operator in the `awx` namespace.
+**Note**: the above command creates an `awx` namespace and deploys awx operator.
 Ensure that pod is in a running state prior to proceeding. you can watch in real time with

 ```
 watch kubectl get pods